fredbi/gflag/README.md

 >
 > The main idea is to simplify the pflag interface, with less things to remember about flag types.
 >
-> So this is not a fork or drop-in replacement, but an extension of the `pflag` functionality.
+> So this is not a fork or drop-in replacement, but rather an extension of the `pflag` functionality.

 ## Usage